Yandex Cloud

 SELECT * FROM gp_toolkit.gp_resgroup_config;

-To view a list of roles and the resource groups they belong to, run the command:
+To view a list of roles and the resource groups they belong to, run this command:

 SELECT rolname, rsgname FROM pg_roles, pg_resgroup